-Reflecting the success of advertising agencies such as adam&eveDDB and AMV BBDO, the UK is the number two country after the US for winning creative advertising awards.(iii).
+Reflecting the success of advertising agencies such as adam&eveDDB and AMV BBDO, the UK is the number two country after the US for creative advertising..(iii).

 The UK is also home to media agency networks of global scale and sophistication, such as MediaCom and PHD, and internationally acclaimed production companies such as Rattling Stick.
 The industry draws from a well-educated and diverse pool of talent.
 More than 60 per cent of the advertising and marketing industry's workforce is educated to at least degree level.
-The UK is a magnet for international talent, with about 12 per cent of employees born outside the UK. (ii)
+The UK is a magnet for international talent.

-According to a 2019 Advertising Association report, the UK ad industry exports ¬£6.9 billion, an increase of 18 per cent on the figures for 2016.
+According to a 2021 Advertising Association report, the UK ad industry exports £11bn of services.
 It also has the largest trade surplus in advertising services across Europe.
 In recent years, UK agencies have helped create effective global branding for the likes of HSBC, Samsung, Virgin Airlines, Hilton Hotels, Audi, Emirates, AUDI, Huawei, and Air New Zealand.

 Competition between UK agencies to win and retain client business has shaped expectations that they must innovate in an ever-changing market.
-This is clearly evident in digital communications, where the UK has the largest online ad marketplace in Europe.
-In mid 2018, the total UK digital advertising market was estimated to be worth ¬£6.4bn, up 15 per cent year-on-year (iv).
-The UK is the continent's centre of mobile and app development, and a rapidly expanding hub for programmatic media trading and technologies such as virtual reality, the Internet of Things and artificial intelligence. (vi, vii) The UK Government has also published a strategy to make the UK the best place in the world to start and grow a digital business. (viii)
+This is clearly evident in digital communications, where the UK has rapidly adopted programmatic buying and has the largest online ad marketplace in Europe.
+According to the IAB UK, the UK’s digital advertising market rallied in 2020, following the initial impact of the pandemic on spend, and grew by 5% across the course of the year to reach a total of £16.5 billion (iv).
+The UK is the continent's centre of mobile and app development, and a platform for developments in virtual reality, the Internet of Things and artificial intelligence. (vi, vii)

-The UK timezone - poised between East and West - makes it highly convenient for global organizations looking to co-ordinate efforts across teams.
-The UK's regulatory and business environment supports good business practices, a clearly-defined legal framework, a flexible labour market and responsible marketing whilst still encouraging creativity, innovation and entrepreneurialism.
+The UK timezone - poised between East and West - makes it highly convenient for global organisations looking to co-ordinate efforts across teams.
+The UK's regulatory and business environment supports good business practices, a clearly-defined legal framework, a flexible labour market and responsible marketing whilst still encouraging creativity, innovation, and entrepreneurialism.

 (ii) DCMS Statistics